 The takeaway here is that when we use the $.inArray

-function, we check it's value against -1
+function, we check its value against -1

 . -1